 - Sydney in-person consultations, may be prescribed an individualised herbal formula.

 - Supplements may be recommended but are kept to a minimum.

 - In the extended, initial consultation (up to 75 minutes) a full health history, review of body systems, diet and lifestyle information is discussed, to fully understand how your body functions.
 This forms the basis of your health analysis and treatment plan.
 Ongoing consultations may be required, depending on your health.
 As our lives are often complex, so too are our health needs.

 - With extensive experience helping people feel better, Gill believes that lifestyle ultimately plays the most important role in good health.
 Herbs and supplements (in moderation) may help this process.
-Working with thousands of people over the decades means her approach is realistic and practical, and can suit those living busy and complex lives.
+Working with thousands of people over the decades means her approach is realistic and practical, and can suit those living busy and complex

 More about Gill